PerreteCartago/Pokemon-Crystal-FokingCafe/README.md

 Things I would like to add:
-Event for Articuno, Zapdos and Moltres.
+Event for Mewtwo, Articuno, Zapdos and Moltres.
 Move Knock Off